MIDAS-RnD/midasapi-python/docs/Material/012tdlink.md

 print("All time-dependent properties and links created successfully!")

-# You can also create them all at once using Material.createAll() if materials exist
+# You can also create them all at once using Material.create() if materials exist
-# Material.createAll()  # This creates materials, creep/shrinkage, compressive strength, and links
+# Material.create()  # This creates materials, creep/shrinkage, compressive strength, and links
 ```